 As toddlers grow, their bodies and minds need to adjust to the shift of weaning themselves off of naps and appreciating the benefits of a longer night’s sleep.
 Between the ages of two and three, average toddler sleep needs drop to about ten and a half hours a night, plus an hour and a half afternoon nap.
-Four year olds need eleven and a half hours at night, and most no longer nap daily although they do need about forty-five minutes of quiet time each afternoon and possibly an occasional nap.
-Five year olds sleep about eleven hours a night and afternoon quiet time can still be quite beneficial for both of you.
+Four-year-olds need eleven and a half hours at night, and most no longer nap daily although they do need about forty-five minutes of quiet time each afternoon and possibly an occasional nap.
+Five-year-olds sleep about eleven hours a night.
+Afternoon quiet time can still be quite beneficial for both of you.
 However, getting your toddler to stay in bed can be a challenge.
 Here’s how you can fix it:

-As you can see, toddlers still need quite a lot of sleep; however, we all seem to experience a strange phenomenon at bedtime as these crafty creatures devise countless reasons for not doing what they need to do — sleep!
-They stall and evade with amazing ingenuity; they engage in philosophical discussions; and they voice enough curiosity to rival a little Einstein.
-Of course, none of these thoughts and questions crosses their minds at 4:00 in the afternoon when they are busy playing, but become an all-consuming need to know as soon as they hear the word pajamas.
-I worked with one couple that dubbed their oldest daughter “Captain Loophole” for her brilliance in delaying bedtime!
+Toddlers still need quite a lot of sleep.
+However, we all seem to experience a strange phenomenon at bedtime as these crafty creatures devise countless reasons for not doing what they need to do — sleep!
+They stall and evade with amazing ingenuity.
+They engage in philosophical discussions, and they voice enough curiosity to rival a little Einstein.
+Of course, none of these thoughts and questions crosses their minds at 4:00 P.M. when they are playing.
+Instead, they become an all-consuming “need to know” as soon as they hear the word pajamas.

 Children this age are brilliant procrastinators, and any separation anxiety or nighttime fears only hone their skills.
-As parents, we need to inject some discipline into bedtime but still keep it warm and cozy.
-We need to help them with those bouts of the scaries that can make bedtime difficult even when they aren’t turning stalling into a competitive sport.
-We need to sincerely address the monsters under their bed as real threats, and help them look there and in closets as assurance before they turn off the lights.
-We need to make sure they are fed well before bedtime and have gone to the bathroom before tuck-in to evade those stall tactics.
+As parents, we need to inject some discipline into bedtime, but still keep it warm and cozy.
+Help them with those bouts of the scaries that make bedtime difficult even when they aren’t turning stalling into a competitive sport.
+Sincerely address the monsters under their bed as real threats.
+Help them look there and in closets as assurance before they turn off the lights.
+It’s our job to make sure they are fed well before bedtime and have gone to the bathroom before tuck-in to evade those stall tactics.
 A sip of water after brushing their teeth should do the trick for the night.
-At nighttime (and anytime!) your best defense is a good offense!
+At nighttime — and anytime — your best defense is a good offense!

-If your toddler needs you to lay down with them, rub their back to sleep or sing them to sleep (to name a few) then you will have to create change from many angles!
-Here are a few suggestions (the details are outlined in the 2.5 to 5 year old chapter in my book “Good Night, Sleep Tight“):
+If your toddler needs you to lie down with them, rub their back to sleep, or sing them to sleep, then you will have to create change from many angles.

 Have A Family Meeting Before You Start